Afon Ysgethin

 The Afon Ysgethin is a short river in Gwynedd, Wales.
-Flowing entirely within Snowdonia National Park it rises beneath the peaks of Y Llethr and Diffwys within the Rhinogs mountain range and runs in a generally ESE direction towards Cardigan Bay.
+Flowing entirely within Snowdonia National Park, it rises beneath the peaks of Y Llethr and Diffwys in the Rhinogydd mountain range and runs in a generally WSW direction towards Cardigan Bay.
+Its upper reaches are crossed by two old stone bridges: Pont Scethin and Pont Fadog.
+Below the latter, the river flows through the Cors y Gedol woodland, a temperate rain forest with a diverse flora and fauna.

+Llyn Bodlyn reservoir and Pont Scethin

-Headwater streams flow into a small upper lake, Llyn Dulyn, and Llyn Bodlyn reservoir.
+West of the ridge connecting Y Llethr and Diffwys, headwater streams flow into a small upper lake, Llyn Dulyn, and Llyn Bodlyn reservoir.
 Originally a natural lake, Llyn Bodlyn was enlarged in 1894 to provide Barmouth with water.

-The river emerging from the reservoir is crossed by a historic track at Pont Scethin.
-This old stone arch bridge ("probably 18th century") was once used by packhorses and drovers moving between Harlech and London.

-A further 3 km downstream the river enters a narrower wooded valley and is crossed by Pont Fadog.
-An inscription on the bridge states that it was improved in 1762 by a mason called H. Edward, who was commissioned by William Vaughan, a member of the powerful owner family of nearby Cors-y-gedol hall (see Dyffryn Ardudwy).

-There are two further crossings at the village of Tal-y-bont: by the A496 road and by the Cambrian Coast railway.
-After another 1 km, the Afon Ysgethin enters the sea.